Golden Team: Demise

 Hungary continued to dominate international football; between July 1954 and February 1956, Hungary played a further 19 games, winning 16, drawing 3 and losing none.
-From 1950 until their demise in 1956 the team played a total of 69 games, winning 58, drawing 10 and losing just once and scored 436 goals.
+From 1950 until their demise in 1956 the team played a total of 69 games, winning 58, drawing 10 and losing just once, and scored 436 goals.
 Despite this, manager Sebes was sacked in June 1956, and was replaced by Márton Bukovi; however, Sebes remained President of the Hungarian Olympic Committee from 1948 to 1960, and was also Vice President of UEFA from 1954 to 1960.

 The majority of the team played for Budapest Honvéd, who entered the 1956–57 European Cup and were drawn against Athletic Bilbao in the first round.
 Honvéd lost the away leg 3–2, but before the home leg could be played, the Hungarian Revolution erupted in Budapest.
 The players decided against going back to Hungary and arranged for the return with Athletic to be played at Heysel Stadium in Brussels, Belgium.
 With a 3–3 draw in the return game, Honvéd were eliminated 6–5 on aggregate, and the Hungarian players were left in limbo.
 They summoned their families from Budapest, and despite opposition from FIFA and the Hungarian football authorities, they organised a fundraising tour of Italy, Portugal, Spain, and Brazil.
 After returning to Europe, the players parted ways.

 Kocsis and Czibor moved to Spain to play for Barcelona.
-Puskás emigrated to Spain to play for Real Madrid, eventually earning caps also for the Spanish national team (including at the 1962 FIFA World Cup) after obtaining Spanish citizenship.
-Hidegkuti returned to Hungary as a player and later became manager of MTK Budapest FC before emigrating to successfully manage clubs in Italy, Poland, and Egypt.
+Puskás emigrated to Spain to play for Real Madrid, was naturalized before the 1962 FIFA World Cup and earned caps for Spain.
+Hidegkuti returned to Hungary as a player and later became manager of MTK Budapest FC before emigrating to successfully manage clubs in Italy, Poland and Egypt.
 Bozsik also returned in Hungary, and later becoming the manager of several Hungarian teams.
 They, as well as others who chose to return to Hungary, were among the few remnants of the Golden Team to take part in the following World Cup, in Sweden.
 Sebes also managed several Hungarian clubs in the 1960s (Ujpesti Dozsa, Budapest Honvéd FC and Diosgyori VTK) with moderate success.